-Cost: $5 for adults and $3 for children ages 6-12; children under 6 are admitted free.
-Family discounts are available for two parents and their immediate minor children or grandchildren for $15.
+Cost: Admission is $5 for adults and $3 for children ages 6-12; children under 6 are admitted free.
+There is also a special family rate where two parents and their immediate minor children or grandchildren get in for just $15.

 For more information, call (316) 978-7827 or email email@example.com